tabler/tabler/pages/_docs/buttons.md

 {% endcapture %}
 {% include example.html code=code %}

-If the list is very long, it will automatically wrap on multiple lines, while keeping all buttons evenly spaced.
+If the list is long, it will be wrapped and some buttons will be moved to the next line, keeping them all evenly spaced.

 {% capture code %}
 <div class="btn-list">